giorno420/UltrahardMinecraft/README.md

 Beta

 ## License
-This project is licensed under the GPL-3.0 License
+This project is licensed under the MIT License

 ## Fund this project
 If you wanna donate to this project, visit my PayPal page https://paypal.me/giorno42069.
 It's really helpful and it'll make my day